ihisawi/Custom-Python-scripts-for-generating-Fingerprints/README.md

 3.  **Results:**
     The script will automatically detect your input file and save the fingerprints in the `output/` directory, organized by fingerprint types.

+Note: Sample input and output files are included in this repository (Input: MK.csv) (Output: MK-FP2.csv).
+You can use these files to verify that the code is running correctly and producing the expected results.

 ## Citation
 If you utilize this resource, please cite our article:
 > [Computational Studies Towards the Identification of CB2R-M1R Dual Modulators]